chef/chef-web-docs/content/chef_solo.md

 ## Attributes

-chef-solo does not interact with the Chef Infra Server.
+chef-solo doesn't interact with the Chef Infra Server.
 Consequently, node-specific attributes must be located in a JSON file on the target system, a remote location (such as Amazon Simple Storage Service (S3)), or a web server on the local network.